vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(value: any) => MockInstance`

 Accepts a value that will be resolved, when async function will be called.
-Useful to mock async functions in async tests:

 ```ts
 test('async test', async () => {